EmixamPP/linux-enable-ir-emitter/README.md

 `linux-enable-ir-emitter` can automatically generate a lightweight driver (located in user space) for almost any (UVC) infrared emitter.

-This software was created to use [Howdy](https://github.com/boltgolt/howdy), a Windows Hello for linux.
+This tool was created to use [Howdy](https://github.com/boltgolt/howdy), a Windows Hello for linux.

 ## Installation
 ARM architecture are supported, refer directly to the manual build section.
 Distributions repository and package are no longer supported.